DataDog/helm-charts/charts/datadog/README.md

     portEnabled: true
 ```

-To disable the socket , update you [datadog-values.yaml](values.yaml) file with the following configration:
+To disable the socket , update your [datadog-values.yaml](values.yaml) file with the following configration:

 ```yaml
 datadog: